-A fungal infection on one area of the body (see Overview of Dermatophytoses (Ringworm, Tinea)) can cause a skin eruption to appear on another area of the body that is not infected.
+A dermatophytid reaction is not actually a type of dermatophytosis.
+Rather, a fungal infection on one area of the body can cause an allergic skin eruption to appear on another area of the body that is not infected.
 For example, a fungal infection on the foot may cause an itchy, bumpy rash to appear on the fingers.
-These eruptions (dermatophytids, or identity or id reactions) are allergic reactions to the fungus.
+These eruptions (dermatophytids, also called identity or id reactions) are allergic reactions to the fungus.
 They do not result from touching the infected area.
 The eruptions may appear on many different areas of the body at once.

 The dermatophytid reaction goes away once the dermatophyte infection has been cured.
-To relieve symptoms, doctors give corticosteroid creams, anti-itch drugs taken by mouth (such as hydroxyzine), or both.
+To relieve symptoms of dermatophytid reactions, doctors give corticosteroid creams, anti-itch drugs taken by mouth (such as hydroxyzine), or both.

 |Generic Name||Select Brand Names|